lmfit/lmfit-py/_sources/fitting.txt

 <http://en.wikipedia.org/wiki/Limited-memory_BFGS>`_, which is a
 modification of the quasi-Newton method.

-To Select which of these algorithms to use, use the ``engine`` keyword to the :func:`minimize` function or use the corresponding method name from the :class:`Minimizer` class as listed in the
+To select which of these algorithms to use, use the ``engine`` keyword to the :func:`minimize` function or use the corresponding method name from the :class:`Minimizer` class as listed in the
 :ref:`Table of Supported Fitting Engines <fit-engine-table>`.